Children are not small adults – which is why they should see a sports medicine physician for sports injuries.

 We work hard to reduce fear and answer questions while we care for children and their families.
 Our goal is to get children back to what they love quickly and safely.

 All appointments start with a history and physical exam.
-Our doctors need to learn how an injury happened before deciding on a care plan.
+Our sports medicine doctors need to learn how an injury happened before deciding on a care plan.
 During the first visit, your doctor will look at the injury and test range of motion to see how well the arms or legs can move.

 Radiology and rehabilitation are important for care of broken bones or injuries.
 X-rays or other images may be needed to help the doctor decide how to best treat the injury.
 On-site physical and occupational therapists work with patients and families to create custom rehabilitation plans and goals.